 Opportunity Partners offers a continuum of employment opportunities to meet your interests and support needs.
 From a completely independent job to a more supported career option, we work with you to find a match to meet your employment goals today and in the future.
 We offer three types of employment options, each with a different level of support.
 Many individuals choose to work a combination of options to best meet their career goals.

 We can help you find an independent, community job suited to your skills and interests.
 We also offer both short and long term coaching as needed to help you be as independent as possible.

 Our services include Vocational Evaluation, Job Development and Job Retention.

 Vocational Evaluation – Are you ready to work independently?

 If you are undecided about your employment goals, our Vocational Evaluators can help you explore career options.
 We have relationships with more than 80 employers throughout the Twin Cities that serve as evaluation sites where you are paid to work while we gather information about your work interests, skills, behaviors and tolerances while performing a job.
 We then provide valuable feedback on work habits, skills and physical capabilities.
 Evaluations can include:

 - Assessments of achievement, aptitude, dexterity, learning styles and work samples.

 - Evaluations help streamline career interests, set realistic job goals and explore career paths.

 - Evaluators address potential for vocational training, occupations, accommodations and service needs.

-- We also offer Discovery Assessment, a community and strengths-based assessment tool.
+- We also offer Pre-Employment transition services (pre-ETS), a community and career exploration program.

 Job Development – Do you need help to find a job?